How to Route Calls With an Automated Phone System and Avoid Voicemail Jail

 - It must always have an option to go direct to a live person by pressing zero.

-The welcome message also needs to include a menu of options to guide the caller properly.
+A well-designed automated attendant menu guides the caller properly.
 It should be simple to understand, not overwhelming, not ambiguous, and not confusing.

 Much too often I have called large corporations and heard a confusing list of options that literally contradict with one another.